How Daido Moriyama influenced my work?

 Vauxhall by Pavement Pulse

-For some reason I thought about that Daido Moriyama book in that library on that rain day a couple of years ago, tried to find it again in the same Library, no longer there so had a quick browse in a book store and ended up buying a Daido book online.
+For some reason I thought about that Daido Moriyama book in that library on that rainy day a couple of years ago, tried to find it again in the same Library, no longer there so had a quick browse in a book store and ended up buying a Daido book online.
 Much cheaper?

 A sample from the Daido Moriyma book "Farewell Photography"